hybridgroup/kidsrubyinstaller-debian/README.md

 #Kidsruby debian package creator
 This ruby script creates a kidsruby debian installer package which is compatiable with Ubuntu 11.04, 11.10, 12.04, Debian 6, 7 and raspbian.

-This script depends upon Rake and Git, so to configure your system for script generation run 'bundle install' in your kidsrubyinstaller-debian project root directory.
+This script depends upon ruby, rake, bundler and git.
+To configure your system for script generation you must have ruby installed and bundler.
+You must then run 'bundle install' in your kidsrubyinstaller-debian project root directory.

 A debian package is then created by issuing: rake deb:make